Meteor-Community-Packages/meteor-autoform/README.md

 option for an input with type `boolean-select` or `boolean-radios`.
 * `falseLabel`: Set to the string that should be used as the label for the `false` option for an input with type `boolean-select` or `boolean-radios`.
+* `nullLabel`: Set to the string that should be used as the label for the empty value option for an input with type `boolean-select` or `boolean-radios`.
 * `value`: Set a specific, potentially reactive, value for the input.
 If you have also provided a `doc` attribute on the `autoForm` or `quickForm`, this value will override the value from the `doc` object.
 * `defaultValue`: Set a reactive default value for the input.
 If you have also provided a `doc` attribute on the `autoForm` or `quickForm`, this value will be used only when the `doc` object has no value for this field.
 This takes precedence over the `defaultValue` property of the field's schema.
 (Also, `defaultValue` from the schema is slightly different in that it is never used if you provide a `doc` attribute.)
 *  Any additional attributes are passed along to the generated DOM element, meaning that you can add `class`, etc. When providing a boolean attribute, set it to `true` (no quotation marks) or a helper that returns `true`.